 It would be incorrect to expect X50CrMoV15 to have high hardness anyways, as it only contains a maximum of 0.55% carbon.
 Other than carbon, nitrogen, vanadium, and molybdenum positively impact hardenability.
 Nonetheless, it isn’t hard steel.
 This affects how X50CrMoV15 performs as a knife blade in many factors.

-X50CrMoV15 steel knives have mediocre edge retention, mainly due to hardness.
-While the small amounts of vanadium help X50CrMoV15 steel keep an edge for longer, it doesn’t make a significant difference.
+Due to its low carbon mixup, X50CrMoV15 steel knives have a mediocre edge retention.
+Only the small amounts of vanadium help X50CrMoV15 steel keep an edge for longer, it doesn’t make a significant difference.
 In a fast-paced kitchen, it won’t satisfy the cook.
 However, it will get the job done in a home kitchen when preparing dinners.
 Using a honing rod in between meals will prolong the sharpness.

 X50CrMoV15 kitchen knives are better suited for light cutting.
 Its performance on edge retention is one of the reasons why knife manufacturers utilize this steel for rather small, specialty blades, like paring knives.
 Undoubtedly, there are all-purpose X50CrMoV15 steel knives, but for regular use, we highly recommend something better.

 The wear resistance is largely influenced by hardness.
 Just as X50CrMoV15 doesn’t have outstanding hardness, the wear resistance is the same.
 However, it’s somewhat better than average steel around the same hardness.
 The vanadium and molybdenum carbides increase X50CrMoV15’s wear resistance.